The recognition procedure for asylum seekers is regulated by the Asylum Act (AsylG).

 The decision of the Federal Office for Migration and Refugees on the asylum application is made in writing, accompanied by an appeal notice.

 The foreigners authorities are bound by the (positive and negative) decisions of the Federal Office, which may be reviewed by the independent administrative courts.
 In the case of a positive decision, they are responsible for issuing the residence permit.
 In the case of a negative decision, they are responsible for ending the stay of rejected asylum seekers in Germany after they have been allowed to leave voluntarily by means of forced deportation.

 Further information on asylum law and the asylum procedure can be found on the website of the Federal Office for Migration and Refugees (see "Further links").

-Attention: With the cabinet reshuffle of 21 March 2018, the Bavarian State Ministry of the Interior has taken over the tasks of integration and asylum social administration.
-Consequently, the Bavarian State Ministry of the Interior and Integration is now responsible for the reception, the state-wide distribution as well as the accommodation and social care of asylum seekers during the asylum procedure, which provides further information on its website (see "Further links").
+Attention: With the cabinet reshuffle of March 21, 2018, the Bavarian State Ministry of the Interior has taken over the tasks of integration and asylum social administration.
+Consequently, the Bavarian State Ministry of the Interior and Integration is now responsible for the reception, state-wide distribution, accommodation and social care of asylum seekers during the asylum procedure, which provides further information on its website (see "Related links").